MA/Postgraduate Diploma/Postgraduate Certificate

 A representative from the University makes regular visits to Brunei, Hong Kong, Japan, Malaysia, Singapore and Taiwan and is able to view portfolios and interview students.

 The University also has representatives in a number of other countries.
-Please contact Admissions and International Recruitment for further details email@example.com +44 (0)117 32 84716.
+Please contact Admissions and International Recruitment for further details via email at email@example.com or phone +44 (0)117 32 84716.

 If you are unable to meet up with a Bristol UWE visiting representative then please send us your application in the normal way.
 We will then contact you and advise you where and how to send us some samples of your creative work.